 TEAM & CHAMPIONSHIP TEST:

-Five riders compete at a WEG and at a Europeans.
-Teams are made up of a maximum of four combinations per nation; a team must include at least one Grade Ia, Ib or II rider and cannot include more than three riders in any one Grade.
+Five riders compete at a Europeans.
+Teams are made up of a maximum of four combinations per nation; a team must include at least one Grade I, II or III rider and cannot include more than three riders in any one Grade.
 The other rider competes as an individual (they can compete in the Team test as a warm-up, but their score is not counted).

 After the athletes have competed the Team test, all five riders then compete the Individual Championship test.
 The overall team result is calculated using the best three scores (out of the four team members), combined from the Team and Individual Championship tests – the highest total team score wins.